|

 ambulance, incidentally, was not provided because she had just given birth.

 It was the only available form of transport for women at the time.
+Welcome to Arizona, Mrs Summerhayes.
+Enjoy.
+What women they were, the ones who plodded across the continent to make

 new lives in the West!
 They faced everything their husbands faced and more.